Acne and Rosacea Treatment

 What is Rosacea?

 Rosacea’s trademark is small, red, pus-filled bumps on the skin that are present during flare-ups.
-Typically, rosacea affects only the skin on your nose, cheeks, and forehead.
+Typically, it only affects the skin on your nose, cheeks, and forehead.

 Flare-ups often occur in cycles.
 This means that you will experience symptoms for weeks or months at a time, the symptoms will go away, and then they will return.